rjrosati/dogduck/README.md

 The official solution for the duck's motion is currently in `duck_p`, other ideas are commented out.

 Setting `GRAPHICS = False` will disable `pygame` visualization, and simply print the result of the simulation.

+At the moment this code isn't the most numerically stable, some values of the dog's speed seem to fail the angle check in `duck_p`.
+In a couple cases I found, a sufficiently small `dt` solved the problem.